bassmaster187/TeslaLogger/Teslamate-Import/README.md

   Make a backup of Teslamate and Teslalogger database and move it to a safe place!!!

   Start the tool bin/Teslamate-Import.exe
   On Windows 10 it should run without installing .net Framework.
-On macOS and Linux you may need to download .net Framework https://dotnet.microsoft.com/download
+On macOS and Linux you may need to download and use Mono: https://www.mono-project.com/download/stable/

   This process may take a long time depending on the power of your machine, network and storage....